Croatias Populist President Appears Set For Re-election - UrduPoint

 The vote comes as the European Union member nation of 3.8 million people struggles with the highest inflation rate in the eurozone, endemic corruption and a labour shortage.

-At 1030 GMT, or four and a half hours after voting started, turnout was around 14 percent, the electoral commission said -- almost the same level at that time in the first round.
+At 1530 GMT, or two and a half hours before voting was to end, turnout was nearly 35 percent, the electoral commission said -- slightly lower than at that time in the first round.

 Recent Stories